Nomagno/Halfive/docs/specs/H5VM_SPEC.md

 	- Perform binary AND with the value of `R1` and `V2`.
 	- Put the result into the address of `R1`.
 	- If the value 0 was written to the address of `R1`, set _ZF to 0.
+	- Otherwise, set _ZF to 1.

 8. or `R1 V2` - Inclusive Or
 	- Perform inclusive OR with the value of `R1` and `V2`.
 	- Put the result into the address of `R1`.
 	- If the value 0 was written to the address of `R1`, set _ZF to 0.
+	- Otherwise, set _ZF to 1.

 9. xor `R1 V2` - Exclusive Or
 	- Perform exclusive OR with the value of `R1` and `V2`.
 	- Put the result into the address of `R1`.
 	- If the value 0 was written to the address of `R1`, set _ZF to 0.
+	- Otherwise, set _ZF to 1.

 10. shift `R1 V2` - Bitshift
 	- If the value of `V2` is 0-7, bitshift the value of `R1` LEFT  by `V2` bits.